nighthowlrr/PreEditor/README.md

 - Basic Syntax Highlighting for:
   - Java
   - More Languages can be added
+- Undo / Redo